lubianat/tiokhin2020/notes_by_lubiana.md

 The same goes for `questions_e_size`

+Later I found out that `question_n_on_q` is something like a vector of how many scientists are working each question.
+I've changed its name for `scientists_per_question`.

 # Repeat the same name for the same things

 The players/scientists are refered to sometimes as "players" and